 I have been accepted to multiple master's programs.
 Can I include more than one admission letter in my scholarship application?

 No, we will only consider one master's program as part of your application.
 Please ensure that you submit the information and admission letter for your top choice of program.
-You cannot change programs once your application has been submitted.

 Does my transcript need to be in English?